donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/endpoint-protection/README.md

 ## Additional Technologies

-Additionally, security can be enhanced by deploying additional technologies to complement antivirus solutions, as follows:
+As well as Endpoint Protection and Endpoint Detection & Response solutions, security on devices can be improved by deploying additional technologies, such as Firewalls, DNS Filtering, E-mail Protection, Data Loss Prevention (DLP).
+The following is a brief description of the primary technologies deployed, some of which are included in an _Antivirus_ solution as standard.

 | Technology | Description |
 | ---------- | ----------- |